-The size and complexity of the tasks involved in the assembly, integration, and verification (AIV) of spacecraft raises the need for efficient and flexible planning and scheduling tools.
+The size and complexity of the tasks involved in the AIV of spacecraft, raises the need for efficient and flexible planning and scheduling tools.
 An evaluation of the current available and applied commercial tools reveals their inadequacies towards the general problem of AIV.

-In 1988 this led European Space Agency (ESA) to award a contract to a consortium consisting of CRI, MATRA ESPACE, and AIAI, which should assess the applicability of Artificial Intelligence (AI) and knowledge based system (KBS) techniques in a prototype AIV planning and scheduling tool.
-This study resulted in a set of user and software requirements and a demonstration system exploring some of the aspects of AIV planning (Fuchs, Pederson, & Gasquet, 1989).
+In 1988 this lead ESA to award a contract to a consortium consisting of CRI, MATRA ESPACE and AIAI, which should assess the applicability of AI and KBS techniques in a prototype AIV planning and scheduling tool.
+This study resulted in a set of user and software requirements and a demonstration system exploring some of the aspects of AIV planning, cf. [5].